scotfree/fuelscape/docs/README.md

 ## Big Questions

+### Current best practices for modeling fuel removal projects?
+Duh - what else is out there already and can/should we just use that?

+#### Requirements
+* open source free software
+* able to incorprate/ignore  parameters in catalog
+* output as numbers and ideally richly formatted text/document

 ### How important is geometry?
 I want to model the fuel reduction treatment explicitly, with fuel distributed geographically and explicit treatment points.
 I must admit however that partly that just SOUNDS REALLY FUN.
 I want to path workers and trucks across terrain and have placement of kilns relative to fuel sources matter.
 That doesn't mean it's very meaningful though.